 She truly believes that all children could benefit from an Occupational Therapist in their lives, and has a strength in looking at a family’s big picture to determine what may help the family’s overall functioning in the day to day routines of raising a child with a disability.

-Jen graduated from McGill University’s School of Communication Sciences and Disorders in 2008 with a Master of Applied Sciences in Speech-Language Pathology.
-She is a member of good standing with the New Brunswick Association of Speech-Language Pathologists and Audiologists as well as Speech and Audiology Canada.
+Lisa is a speech-language pathologist with over 20 years experience working with children of all ages.
+She graduated from Dalhousie University’s School of Human Communication Disorders with a Masters of Science degree in Speech-Language Pathology in 1996.
+She is a member of good standing with the New Brunswick Association of Speech-Language Pathologists and Audiologists, and Speech and Audiology Canada.